 Vince: I grew up in Connecticut and completed the honors program at Boston College.
 I moved to San Diego in 2007, and I’ve been working full-time as a test-prep tutor ever since.
 I've scored a perfect 170 in verbal (three times) and a 167 in quant (twice) on the real GRE.

-In my opinion, conversation is what makes private tutoring so valuable.
-It lets me focus on what you need most, whether that's content (like understanding math concepts), strategy (like figuring out if a reading comprehension answer choice is right or wrong), timing, or even something like study skills or test-taking skills.
+GRE prep is literally all I do.
+I've co-authored GRE prep books and created GRE courses and apps, but I spend most of my days working with people one-on-one.
+I enjoy tutoring since it's a conversation, and discussion is actually what makes the process so valuable.
+It lets me follow what you're thinking and focus on what you need most, whether that's content (like understanding math concepts), strategy (like figuring out if a reading comprehension answer choice is right or wrong), timing, or even something like study skills, test anxiety, or test-taking skills.

 Blake: I’m a native San Diegan, father, and an aficionado of basketball, vintage video games, pitchy karaoke, and lecturing my son on how much better Star Wars was "back in the day."
 I played college basketball at St. Mary’s College and Whittier College, where I earned my B.A. in Psychology in 2002.

 Having been a full-time test prep coach for over 13 years, I have seen just about every type of student and tutoring situation.
 This allows me to give my students exactly what they need to reach their goals.